kubernetes/test-infra/testgrid/config.md

 ## Testing your configuration

-Run [`bazel test //config/tests/testgrids/..`](/config/tests/testgrids) to ensure the configuration is valid.
+Run [`go test ./config/tests/testgrids`](/config/tests/testgrids) to ensure the configuration is valid.

 ## Advanced configuration